dmorse/pscfpp/README.md

      variation in a single spatial coordinate in Cartesian, cylindrical or spherical coordinates.

-   - A CPU-based pseudo-spectral solver periodic microstructures that are periodic in 1, 2, or 3 coordinates.
+   - A CPU-based pseudo-spectral solver for periodic microstructures that are periodic in 1, 2, or 3 coordinates.

-   - A GPU accelerated pseudo-spectral solver for period microstructures.
+   - A analogous GPU accelerated pseudo-spectral solver for period microstructures in 1, 2 or 3 dimensions.

-The one-dimensional finite different solver is useful for treating problems involving flat or curved interfaces, as well as cylindrical or spherical micelles.
+The one-dimensional finite difference solver is useful for treating problems involving flat or curved interfaces, as well as cylindrical or spherical copolymer micelles.
 The executable for this program is named pscf_fd.

-The CPU-based pseudo-spectral solver for periodic microstructures is similar in most respects to the existing PSCF Fortran program, and provides similar level of performance.
-Like the Fortran program, it allows the user to search for a solution with any specified crystal system and space group symmetry, and provides efficient algorithms to relax the unit cell parameters so as to minimize the free energy.
-The new code can read and write the same file formats for representing a field as an expansion in symmetry-adapted basis functions or a values on a regular grid as those used by the PSCF Fortran program.
+The pseudo-spectral CPU solver for periodic microstructures is closely analogous to the older PSCF Fortran program, and provides a similar level of performance.
+Like the Fortran program, it allows the user to search for a solution with any specified crystal system type and space group symmetry, and provides efficient algorithms to relax the unit cell parameters so as to minimize the free energy.
+The new code can read and write the same file formats for representing a field as the PSCF Fortran code, including a format based on an expansion in symmetry-adapted basis functions and one based on values of fields at regularly spaced grid points.
 Currently, the most important features of the Fortran code that have not yet been reimplemented in the new code are the "sweep" continuation feature and specialized code to represent point-particle solvents.
 Different executable files are used to solve 1, 2 and 3 dimensionally periodic structures, which are named pscf_pc1d, pscf_pc2d and pscf_pc3d, respectively.
 Here, "pc" stands for "periodic CPU".

 The GPU-accelerated pseudo-spectral solver for periodic structures is based on algorithms similar to those used in the CPU pseudo-spectral